 but more off the beaten path or just plain off beat.

 7. Fire Station Museum (Espai Bombers-Parc De La Prevenció)

 This museum is super small and not very well known, which is such a shame because the exhibition is modern and really interesting.
 It is all about the history of firefighters in Barcelona.
 Various vehicles and equipment from different eras are displayed.
 This museum is educational, fun for the whole family, and great for school trips.

 Espai Bombers-Parc de Prevenció

 Sat: 10-14h, 15-20h

-This one is an oddball and different than most museums here in Barcelona.
-It doesn’t display paintings and mosaics but instead the total evolution of perfume bottles and flasks over the years and decades.
-There are about 5.000 containers from the past and also the most modern creations of today’s perfumes.
+This one is an oddball and different from most museums here in Barcelona.
+It doesn't display paintings and mosaics but instead the total evolution of perfume bottles and flasks over the years and decades.
+There are about 5.000 containers from the past and also the most modern creations of today's perfumes.
 The exhibition also shows stuff like old catalogs, labels and advertising material.
 The museum is divided into two well-defined parts.
 One part shows the glasses and containers of ancient cultures in a chronological order and the other part shows the flasks of the industrialised perfumery.

 If you can't visit the museum you can check out the website.
 There is a lot of information and you can do a "mini visit".

 Museu del Perfum

 5. Chocolate Museum (Museu de la Xocolata)